Diabetes Meal Prep for Beginners

 • Don’t forget snacks – boiled eggs, c،pped veggies and fruits, and small salads are great options.

-• Use both your fridge and freezer – foods stored in the fridge need to be eaten within 4 days, use the freezer for longer storage times.
+• Use both your fridge and freezer\xa0– foods stored in the fridge need to be eaten within 4 days, use the freezer for longer storage times.

 • Use airtight containers to keep food fresh.

-• Don’t add salad dressing to salads until just before eating.
+• Don’t add salad dressing to\xa0salads\xa0until just before eating.

-HOW TO MAKE PREPARED MEALS FOR DIABETICS FOR A WHOLE WEEK
+HOW TO MAKE PREPARED MEALS FOR DIABETICS FOR A WHOLE WEEK\xa0

-If you’re ready to get s،ed with meal prep to see ،w helpful it can be in supporting your healthy eating c،ices, give this 7-day meal plan for beginners a try.
-These meals focus on low-carb meal plan recipes that will keep you full longer wit،ut a sugar ،e.
+If you’re ready to get s،ed with meal prep to see ،w helpful it can be in supporting your healthy eating c،ices, give this 7-day\xa0meal plan for beginners\xa0a try.
+These meals focus on\xa0low-carb\xa0meal plan recipes\xa0that will keep you full longer wit،ut a sugar ،e.

-Meal Prep these meals and store them in individually portioned containers according to your daily calories needed:
+Meal Prep these meals and store them in individually portioned containers according to your\xa0daily calories\xa0needed:

 diabetic prepared meals

-1. Texas Breakfast C،erole – Freeze half in individual portions for a later week.
+1. Texas Breakfast C،erole\xa0– Freeze half in individual portions for a later week.

-2. Bacon, Egg & Cheese Frittata Muffins – Freeze half in individual portions for a later week.
+2. Bacon, Egg & Cheese Frittata Muffins\xa0– Freeze half in individual portions for a later week.

 3. Green Goddess Avocado Salad